-A.7 Overall test effort and subjects’ involvement
+A.6 Overall test effort and subjects’ involvement

-The duration of the test will depend on the number of submissions; in any case the each viewing session will not stand for more than 25 minutes and the same viewing subject will not participated to the test run for more than six hours in total.
+The duration of the test will depend on the number sequences tested in each category / resolution assigned to the test laboratories; in any case each viewing session will not run for more than 20 minutes and the same viewing subject will not participated to the test run for more than six hours in total.
 The same subject may not be enrolled for two consecutive days.
 Young humans subjects, equally distributed in gender, are hired, selecting them for an age from 18 to 30 and, highly preferably among University students of scientific faculties.
 Viewing subjects are compensated for their participation to the testing activities (compensation may be done in money or services).

-A.8 Statistical analysis and presentation of the results
+A.7 Statistical analysis and presentation of the results

-The data collected from the score sheets, filled out by the viewing subjects, will be stored in an Excel spreadsheet.
+The data collected from the score sheets, filled out by the viewing subjects, will be stored in an Excel spread sheet.

 Five spread-sheets will be prepared: four containing the results for 4K, 1080p, 720p and 480p (Main profile) and one for 4K (Main 10 profile).

-For each coding condition the Mean Opinion Score (MOS) and associated Confidence Interval (CI) values will be given in the spreadsheets.
+For each coding condition the Mean Opinion Score (MOS) and associated Confidence Interval (CI) values will be given in the spread-sheets.

 The MOS and CI values will be used to draw graphs.
 The Graphs will be drawn grouping the results for each video test sequence.
 No graph grouping results from different video sequences will be considered.

+From the “raw” data subject reliability should be calculated and the method used to assess subject reliability should be reported.
+Some criteria for subjective reliability are given in [2] and [3].

+As an example, the reliability of a subject, could be achieved computing the correlation index between each score provided by a subject to the general MOS value assigned for that test point; in this regard a correlation index equal or superior to 0,75 (computed making the mean of all the correlation values) could be considered as valid for the acceptance of the subject

 References:

-International Telecommunication Union Standardization Sector; Recommendation ITU-T P.910
+International Telecommunication Union Standardization Sector; Recommendation ITU-T P.910 “Subjective video quality assessment methods for multimedia applications”

+Pseudo Isochromatic Plates, engraved and printed by The Beck Engraving Co., Inc., Philadelphia and New York, United States.

+KIRK (R.E.): Experimental Design – Procedures for the Behavioural Sciences, 2nd Editions, Brooks/Cole Publishing Co., California, 1982.

 Annex B